ntop/ntopng/doc/src/advanced_features/behavior_analysis.rst

   Service Map

 Both of them have a graph and a table view.
-Regarding the Service Map, it is possible to set a learning period (changeable by preferences) and decide the default status (Allowed, Unknown or Denied) for the flows that show up before and after the learning period ended.
+Regarding the Service Map, it is possible to set a learning period (changeable by preferences) and decide the default status (Authorized, Undecided or Unauthorized) for the flows that show up before and after the learning period ended.

 .. figure:: ../img/advanced_features_service_map_table.png
   :align: center